-*"Cringeworthy," an eponym of the words “cringe” and “worthy,” is an Internet slang term used to describe a wide range of social media blunders and FAILs that may evoke feelings of awkwardness, embarrassment or even pity.
+*"Cringeworthy" (a portmanteau of the words “cringe” and “worthy”) is an Internet slang term used to describe a wide range of social media blunders and FAILs that may evoke feelings of awkwardness, embarrassment or even pity.

 On January 25th, 2004, KillerMovies Forums member shadowy_blue submitted a thread to discuss the most cringeworthy moments in the fantasy film series The Lord of the Rings.
 On June 13th, 2005, The Daily Mail published an article listing ten notable cringeworthy films.